 Since the platform launched in 2006, the total number of Shopify sales has climbed to an estimated $543 billion.
 While this is just a percentage of all ecommerce sales, it's a sizable percentage nonetheless.
 Today, Shopify's market covers customers worldwide, and Shopify stores generate billions of dollars in sales each year.

-In 2022, there are over 2 million merchants using Shopify to create and host their online stores.
+In 2022, over 2 million merchants used Shopify to create and host their online stores.
 Given that there are about twice that many live websites built using Shopify, this means that each merchant creates an average of two unique Shopify websites.

 A July 2022 survey of 2,608 Shopify stores finds that the average total revenue a Shopify merchant earns per shopper is $90.
 This means that as a Shopify merchant, you can expect about $90 in Shopify revenue for each customer you acquire — if your store falls in the median range.
 The top 10% of Shopify stores, meanwhile, generate an average revenue of $343 per customer.

 Shopify themes are a big part of what makes the platform appealing and are one of the most important of Shopify's merchant solutions.
 When you create your Shopify store, you will have over 100 different unique website themes to choose from that allow you to customize the look and layout of your site.